jaraco/svg.charts/README.rst

 Reporting Bugs and Getting Help
 -------------------------------

-This project is `hosted at BitBucket
+This project is `hosted at Github
-<https://bitbucket.org/jaraco/svg.charts>`_.
+<https://github.com/jaraco/svg.charts>`_.
 Please use that site for
 reporting bugs and requesting help.
 Patches are also welcome.